CORE-SNU/A-WDRUC/README.md

 - **[MATLAB][MATLAB]**
 - **[CPLEX Optimization Studio][CPLEX]**

 which are free for students and academics.
-Regarding their versions, we used R2019a and 12.10 in the simulations, respectively.
+Regarding their versions, we used R2019a and 12.10, respectively.

 ## 2. File Description
 ### 2.1 MAT-files